Decoy effect: Why it matters in business?

 What is the Decoy effect?

 The decoy effect describes a situation when a person is stuck between two options; the addition of a third option, even if less attractive in comparison to the other two, can influence the person’s perception of the two original options.
 This is the decoy effect, and the third less attractive option is the decoy.
-The thing with the decoy is, it is always “asymmetrically dominated,” i.e., they are likely to be highly inferior to one option however partially inferior to the other option.
-For this particular attribute of the decoy, the decoy effect is often known as the “asymmetric dominance effect.”

-Simply put, the decoy effect is a phenomenon where a customer will likely have a pre-determined change in his or her preferences between two options when they are presented by a third option that is asymmetrically dominated.
-As a result, the third option or the decoy will look bad as far as value is concerned that a previously disregarded option will suddenly seem much more appealing and have better value.
+Simply put, the decoy effect is a phenomenon where a customer will likely have a pre-determined change in his or her preferences between two options when they are presented with a third option that is asymmetrically dominated.
+As a result, the third option or the decoy will look bad as far as value is concerned and a previously disregarded option will suddenly seem much more appealing and have better value.

 Decoy effect